nikola-kovacevic/nest-cache-layer/README.md

 ## Interacting with the app

-App exposes two GET routes for interacting with the cache:
+App exposes the following GET routes for interacting with the cache:

 - `http://localhost:3000/clear-cache` where you can clear Redis cache
 - `http://localhost:3000/item/:id` where you can read immediate random values first generated then from cache